Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - a set of `m` PE
 - a set of resources `R`

-Compute an optimal schedule and allocation.
-(NP-complete problem)
+Compute an optimal schedule and resource allocation (NP-complete problem).

 This is very difficult: what does optimal mean?
-There can be different objective that require different policies to be in place in order to achieve it:
+There can be different objectives that require different policies to be in place in order to achieve them:

 - maximize processor utilization
 - maximize throughput: number of tasks completing per time unit